Joensuu Bunker Museum

 Joensuu Bunker Museum herokuva

-The Salpa defence line is a monument from World War II
+The Salpa Defence Line – A Monument from World War II

-At Joensuu Bunker Museum you can see a part of the largest construction project ever undertaken in Finland.
+At Joensuu Bunker Museum, you can see a part of the largest construction project ever undertaken in Finland.
 The Salpa Defence Line is a series of field fortifications, extending for a total of 1.200 kilometres from the Gulf of Finland to Salla in Lapland, and from there to the Arctic Ocean.
-The Defence Line was built in 1940–41 and completed in 1944 at the end of the Continuation War.
+The Defence Line was built in 1940–41 and completed in 1944 at the end of the Continuation War between Finland and the Soviet Union.

 In Joensuu, the Defence Line station’s concrete and stone fortifications are for the most part still visible today.
 The wooden constructions were dismantled immediately after the war.
 Two concrete bunkers have been restored and turned into exhibition bunkers, which are open during summertime.